phntmxyz/flutter_blue_max/L2CAP_README.md

 ## Error Handling

-L2CAP methods follow the same error handling patterns as other Flutter Blue Plus operations:
+L2CAP methods follow the same error handling patterns as other flutter_blue_max operations. `openL2CapChannel` and `listenL2capChannel` also throw when their timeout elapses, so a hung platform call cannot block the package-wide operation mutexes forever.

 ```dart
 try {